Shopping for counseling services can be overwhelming and confusing. So many choices! Too many therapist-y words!

 6. Read their content and see if you like the vibe.
 I’ve read waaaaay too many clinical sounding Psychology Today and website profiles.
 (That’s a problem therapists need to work on).
 Once you get through all the therapist-y words (or maybe there aren’t any–yay!), see how you feel about that person.
 Do they have good qualifications?
 Do they work on the issues you want to work on?
 Do they sound like someone engaging and able to help you?
 If so, then……

 7. Take them up on a phone consultation.
 If they don’t do phone or in-person consults, email them to see if that would be possible.
 It’s one thing to read about someone online and quite another to hear them talk or sit with them in the same room.
 See if you like the way they sound or what they have to say about therapy.
 The call is just as much about you interviewing them as them getting to see if you’re a good match.

 8. Schedule a visit.
 Go into the visit knowing that you don’t have to schedule a second session if you don’t like the vibe.
 That said, I often recommend that folks stick with someone for at least 2-3 sessions before they decide to shop around.
 Remember, having a good fit with your therapist is important and it can take about that long to build rapport and know if things work.
 (If attachment issues are your thing and you tend to run away from relationships, you may want to stick with someone a little longer because chances are the tendency to run away could show up in therapy).

 Good luck shopping and I hope you find the right fit!
-If you have more questions about finding a therapist, comment below and I’ll do my best to answer!
+If you have more questions about finding counseling services, comment below and I’ll do my best to answer!